Theatre and dance offer something for everyone, regardless of your major. The creative

 Students interested in exploring the field of dance medicine and science have the option to pursue the Dance Medicine and Science Certificate.
 Open to degree-seeking (any major) and non-degree-seeking students, this certificate program will give you a basic understanding of issues pertaining to the wellness of dancers.
 Areas of study include typical injury and misalignment patterns, injury prevention and treatment, injury risk factors, effective conditioning, muscular analysis of dance movement, and current topics in dance medicine/science research.
 Enhance your specialized study through support courses that address the structure and function of the musculoskeletal system, the mechanical principles related to motor performance, the physiological effects of exercise, nutrition, and principles of motor development and skill acquisition.

 The certificate program culminates in a Capstone experience through the Research in Dance II course.
 Students will review a variety of research in the dance medicine/science field, then complete their own research project exploring a relevant topic in the field.

 All majors are welcome.
 Dance majors, health science majors, exercise science majors, physical education majors interested in dance medicine/science are encouraged to apply.

 View the Dance Medicine and Science Certificate curriculum and requirements in the USF Undergraduate Catalog.

 If you are interested in the minors or undergraduate certificates, we encourage you to meet with the Theatre & Dance academic advisor before enrolling in classes.
-Please contact Nadine Niforos or call (813) 974-1739 to make an appointment.
+If you have any questions, you can email Theatre and Dance Advising.